-If you have atrial fibrillation, a common heart rhythm disorder, you may be at risk of stroke.
+Atrial fibrillation, a common heart rhythm disorder, can increase your risk of stroke.

-In atrial fibrillation, blood can pool in the heart's upper chambers (atria) and form blood clots.
-If a blood clot forms, it could dislodge from your heart and travel to your brain.
+In atrial fibrillation, blood can pool in the heart's upper chambers and form blood clots.
+If a blood clot forms in the left-sided upper chamber (left atrium), it could break free from your heart and travel to your brain.
 A blood clot can block blood flow to your brain and cause a stroke.
 Blood clots can also block blood flow to other organs.

-To reduce your risk of stroke or damage to other organs caused by blood clots, your doctor may prescribe blood-thinning medications (anticoagulants), such as warfarin (Coumadin), dabigatran (Pradaxa), rivaroxaban (Xarelto) or apixaban (Eliquis).
+To reduce your risk of stroke or damage to other organs caused by blood clots, your doctor may prescribe a blood-thinning medication (anticoagulant), such as:

-Living a healthy lifestyle also can help you improve your heart health and reduce your risk of developing atrial fibrillation.
+Living a healthy lifestyle can improve your heart health and reduce your risk of developing atrial fibrillation.
 Aim to include healthy habits in your life such as: